AudioLM: a Language Modeling Approach to Audio Generation: Experiments

 \looseness -1 \textbf{Acoustic tokens.} We train a SoundStream codec with 12 residual vector quantizer layers with a codebook size of 1024 per layer and 4 convolutional blocks having strides (2, 4, 5, 8).
 This results in embeddings sampled at 50 Hz for 16 kHz inputs and a bitrate of 6000\,bps (with 600 tokens per second).
 As shown in Table~\ref{tab:token_benchmark}, this model achieves very good reconstruction quality as measured by ViSQOL given the low bitrate.
 To split the 12 levels of quantization between coarse and fine, we set $Q'=4$ such that we predict the flattened tokens corresponding to the coarse 4 layers in the second stage, whereas the third stage models the fine 8 layers.
 Hence, the third stage increases the audio bitrate from 2000\,bps to 6000\,bps, which, as shown in Table \ref{tab:token_benchmark}, improves the audio quality significantly.

-\textbf{Model.} We use identical decoder-only Transformers in all stages, with 12 layers, 16 attention heads, embedding dimension of 1024, feed-forward layer dimension of 4096 and dropout of 0.1, together with T5-style relative positional embeddings~\cite{t5}, resulting in a model parameter size of 0.3B per stage.
+\looseness=-1 \textbf{Model.} We use identical decoder-only Transformers in all stages, with 12 layers, 16 attention heads, embedding dimension of 1024, feed-forward layer dimension of 4096 and dropout of 0.1, together with T5-style relative positional embeddings~\cite{t5}, resulting in a model parameter size of 0.3B per stage.
 During training, we use random cropping to equivalent input lengths of 30, 10 and 3 seconds for the three stages.
 Furthermore, in the first two stages, we follow the previously proposed practice of removing consecutive repetitions of the semantic tokens~\cite{lakhotia2021generative}.
+We train each stage on 16 TPUv4s with batch size of 256 for 1M steps.

 \textbf{Inference.} We use temperature sampling in all stages, with temperatures of 0.6, 0.8 and 0.6 for the three stages, respectively.
 We found that these temperature values provide a good trade-off between diversity and semantic consistency of the generated speech.
 For speech continuation, we use prompts of 3 seconds.
 For generating the prompts, we truncate samples to the desired prompt length, extract the corresponding \wvbert and SoundStream tokens and use them as conditioning as described in Section~\ref{sec:model-inference}.